nbuggia/baron-blog-engine-gem/Readme.md

 * JavaScript Comments - the blog engine currently uses Disqus for comments, which is free and cool, but I hate letting other people own my data.
-I want to build something similar to Disqus ontop of
+I want to build something similar to Disqus on top of
 <a href="https://www.parse.com/">Parse</a> /
 <a href="https://github.com/documentcloud/backbone">Backbone</a> and make it
 really easy to use

 * Simple Plugin Model - I've always wanted to write a plug-in model.
 I tried to write one in C++ in college and was only able to do static linking (lame).
-I think an inturpretted language will make it much easier, right?
+I think an interpreted language will make it much easier, right?

 ##How Does it Work?